ska-sa/katgpucbf/qualification/README.md

 ## Requirements

-The following modules are required to get things to work properly:

-- `pytest-expectr`
-- `pytest-reportlog`
+A `requirements.in` and `requirements.txt` is provided in this directory, based on `katgpucbf`'s `requirements-dev.txt`.
+A pared-down version of this may become available in future.

-I've not picked out exactly what's necessary and what's not from `katgpucbf`'s requirements, but I had them installed in the venv that I was using and the two above had to be added. `katgpucbf` itself doesn't need to be installed for the test framework to work, you just need to have the appropriate Docker image available as specified (see below).
+While `katgpucbf` itself doesn't need to be installed for the test framework to work, you need to have the appropriate Docker image available as specified (see below).

 ## Sample pytest.ini